dohyunmoo/Pong/README.md

-# Simple_Pong
+# Pong
-Simple pong game using Python and Pygame
+Pong game using Python and Pygame